-Our governance Web site at rbc.com/governance sets out the Code of Conduct, position descriptions for the Chairman of the Board and for the President & CEO, the charters of the Board of Directors and its committees, the Director Independence Policy and a summary of significant differences between the NYSE Rules and Royal Bank's governance practices.
+Our governance website at rbc.com/governance sets out the Code of Conduct, position descriptions for the Chairman of the Board and for the President & CEO, the charters of the Board of Directors and its committees, the Director Independence Policy and a summary of significant differences between the NYSE Rules and our governance practices.
 Printed versions of these documents are also available upon request to the Corporate Secretary.